Venezuelan opposition calls on US to cancel oil company licenses to pressure Maduro

 Associated Press

 MEXICO CITY (AP) — Venezuela’s main opposition coalition has urged the U.S. to cancel licenses for Chevron and other energy companies.
 The coalition aims to pressure President Nicolás Maduro to negotiate a transition from power.
 An adviser to Edmundo González Urrutia’s campaign made the appeal Monday.
 González represented the Unitary Platform coalition in the July 28 election.
-He and opposition leader Maria Corina Machado claimed their campaign won by a wide margin.
+He and opposition leader María Corina Machado claimed their campaign won by a wide margin.
 They contradicted national electoral authorities who declared Maduro the winner.
-Rafael de la Cruz, an adviser, said these licenses are a lifeline to the regime.
-He spoke during a panel discussion hosted by a Washington-based think tank.
+González’s adviser Rafael de la Cruz says these licenses are a lifeline to the regime.
+He spoke during a panel discussion hosted by the New York-based Council of the Americas business organization.